 - reduce the risk of falling among older adults

-*Research show that combining a reduced-calorie diet with exercise is the most effective way to lose weight.
+*Research shows that combining a reduced-calorie diet with exercise is the most effective way to lose weight.

 What is Physical Activity?

 Physical activity means moving your body to use energy.
 Good examples are: walking, dancing, playing soccer, briskly pushing a baby stroller, and even gardening.
-It does not have to be strenuous.
+It does not have to be strenuous, but activity should be of at least moderate intensity to receive the most health benefits.
+The “talk test” is an easy way to measure relative intensity.
+Usually, if you are doing a moderate-intensity activity, you can talk but not sing.

 Levels of Physical Activity: There are two basic levels of physical activity.